L483/community-standards-template/.github/ISSUE_TEMPLATE/testing.md

 <!--
 How to use this template:
+If there are multiple, little improvement suggestions, you can mention them bundled in the same issue, because the effort of writing issues should not drastically overweigh the effort of resolving them.
+Make sure to use the same order of improvements in each section when bundling multiple improvements inside one issue.
+However, create a separate issue for each issue that is concerned with the testing suite itself.

 The issue name has to be written in kebap-case.
 Keep all of the text encapsulated in comments, even though it will not be rendered.
 Only add text in the places that are filled with *None* default and replace *None* with your text.